mrselukar/command_lilne_group_chat/README.md

 # command_line_group_chat
 Simple command line group chat application.
-Implements the UPP Socket protocol and is able to host 256 unique clients
+Implements the UDP Socket protocol and is able to host 256 unique clients

 NOTE:
 ## The server is hard coded to run of the port 8080